 ■Using kerning information in a font Some fonts have information for inter-glyph spacing.
-This version of LuaTeX-ja treats kerning spaces like an italic correction; any glue and/or kern from the JFM and a kerning space can coexist.
+LuaTeX-ja 20140324.0 or later treats kerning spaces like an italic correction; any glue and/or kern from the JFM and a kerning space can coexist.
 See Figure 2 for detail.